richkcho/D4D_translation_app/readme.md

 ###Current Progress/Next Goal
 **R**
 * finished ConversationTree.
-(Frontend will use Conversation datatype)
+(Frontend will use Conversation datatype) , ConversationDatabase
 	* Upgraded Conversation, ConversationTree to be doubly linked
-* Working on ~~extracting tree from database~~ Database.getConversation() is completed! and handling frontend queries into database for ConversationData
+	* Changed Statement -> StatementPair and Statement
+* Working on other things at the moment

 **K**
 * TODO